 Love all things pink?
-You won’t want to miss seeing New Jersey’s pinkest park, Branch Brook Park, when it delivers some serious eye candy in just a few short weeks when over 4,000 Japanese cherry blossom trees peak – that’s more than Washington D.C.!
-You can revel in these pink beauties right here at home next month at the 43rd Annual Essex County Cherry Blossom Festival, held at Branch Brook Park, from April 6-14.
+You won’t want to miss seeing New Jersey’s pinkest park, Branch Brook Park, when it delivers some serious eye candy this April when over 4,000 Japanese cherry blossom trees peak – that’s more than Washington D.C.!
+You can revel in these pink beauties right here in New Jersey at the 43rd Annual Essex County Cherry Blossom Festival, held at Branch Brook Park, from April 6-14.
 The festival attracts over 10,000 visitors a day and is packed with family-friendly fun.
 Read on for festival highlights, including the popular Essex County Family Day and Bloomfest! events – guaranteed to take pink power to next-level heights.

 Here’s all you need to know about the Essex County Cherry Blossom Festival:

 Essex County Family Day / One-Mile Fun Run